LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 Now open your notebook in Jupyter Notebooks.

-After you have made changes to your notebook and saved them you will want to push those changes back up to github.
+After you have made changes to your notebook and saved them, you will want to push those changes back up to github.

 In the terminal again navigate to your project.